myahye604/ProjectRecipes/recipes/README.md

 <ol> — ordered lists for step-by-step instructions

 4. Site Navigation
-The index page links to all recipes using an unordered list of anchor tags, and each recipe page links back home — introducing the concept of consistent site navigation.
+The index page links to all two recipes using an unordered list of anchor tags, and each recipe page links back home — introducing the concept of consistent site navigation.

 🗂️ Project Structure
 odin-recipes/